PeijieXu/PeijieXu.github.io/index.md

 I received a bachelor degree in Electrical Engineering from Chongqing University (CQU).
 I currently work in the Institute of Smart Engineering, CQU.

-My research focuses on robot's motion planning and grasping.
+My current research focuses on robot's motion planning and grasping.

 **Quick Link:**
 * <a href="Projects_Details/1_underguaduate_thesis.html"> <font size=4> <b>My CV</b> (pdf)</font> </a>